Internet-Draft | CoAP pubsub | March 2025 |

 Other editorial changes¶

 The current version of this document contains a substantial contribution by Klaus Hartke's proposal [I-D.hartke-t2trg-coral-pubsub], which defines the topic resource model and structure as well as the topic lifecycle and interactions.
-It also follows a similar architectural design as that provided by Marco Tiloca's [I-D.ietf-ace-oscore-gm-admin].¶
+The document follows a similar architectural design as that provided by Marco Tiloca's [I-D.ietf-ace-oscore-gm-admin].¶

 Marco offered comprehensive reviews and insightful guidance on the recent iterations of this document.
-His contributions were particularly notable in the Security Considerations section, among others.¶
+His contributions were valuable un multiple parts of the document but particularly notable in the Security Considerations section.¶